 Historian examines the significance of the presidential election of 1828 and the rise of political parties in the United States.
 Outlines the differences between the two candidates, John Quincy Adams and Major General Andrew Jackson, and describes the civic culture of the time.

-ican political circus and the race for the White House
+DB 46405 Show time the American political circus and the race for the White House by Roger Simon

 A journalist demonstrates the importance of image and stagecraft in political campaigns.
 Contrasts the strategies, speeches, and media techniques used by candidates Clinton and Dole in the 1996 presidential race to project a desired facade.
 Avers that successful politicians must also be entertainers.
 Strong language.

-Whistlestop : my favorite stories from presidential campaign history
+DB 85883 Whistlestop : my favorite stories from presidential campaign history by John Dickerson

 Journalist recounts stories from past presidential campaigns.
 Includes gambits, failures of will before the microphone, and crack-ups of long-planned stratagems.
 Also recounts tales from historical campaigns.
 Unrated.
 Commercial audiobook.